The Transportation Commission is responsible for setting ferry fares and policies for Washington State Ferries.

 2021 – 2023 Fare Setting Information

-The Commission has begun its process for adjusting ferry fares and policies for the 2021-2023 biennium.
-You can learn more about the changes being proposed and provide comments here.
+The Commission took action on August 10, 2021 adjusting ferry fares and policies for the next two years.
+You can learn more about the changes here.

 Current Ferry Fares